Cheetah-byte-llc/google-5-day-ai-capstone-project/terraform-reviewer-design-doc.md

 ```

 **Process:**
+1. User reviews the complete evaluation report
-1. User can ask follow-up questions
+2. User can ask follow-up questions
-2. Orchestrator maintains full context
+3. Orchestrator maintains full context
-3. Can drill down into specific modules
+4. Can drill down into specific modules or findings
-4. Can request re-analysis of specific areas
+5. Can request re-analysis of specific areas
-5. Can generate additional examples on demand
+6. Can generate additional examples on demand
+7. Can manually trigger regeneration of failed components

 **Capabilities:**
 - "Tell me more about the security issues in the networking module"
 - "Show me an advanced usage example for the database module"
 - "What's the priority order for fixing these issues?"
 - "Regenerate documentation for the compute module with more detail"
+- "Why did the advanced-vpc example fail validation?"
+- "Show me the exact terrascan findings that were missed in the critique"

+**User Control:**
+- Users can review all recommendations
+- Users decide which improvements to implement
+- Users can request targeted re-generation of specific outputs
+- Full transparency into what passed and failed validation

 ---